beltoforion/osm-map-bundle/README.md

 scraping the tiles.
 This is against their [tile usage policy](https://operations.osmfoundation.org/policies/tiles/).
 And the script provided here will not work for that purpose.

-I recommend setting up a local tile server first as described here:
+I recommend setting up a local tile server as described here:
 * https://switch2osm.org/serving-tiles/manually-building-a-tile-server-ubuntu-24-04-lts/
 * https://switch2osm.org/serving-tiles/manually-building-a-tile-server-ubuntu-22-04-lts/